kyma-project/busola/docs/features.md

 ---
-title: Features
+title: Feature flags
 ---

-Below you can find a description of all the features that are available in Busola dashboard and their configuration examples:
+Below you can find a description of all the feature flags that are available in Busola dashboard and their configuration examples:

-> **TIP:** The features in the list are ordered alphabetically.
+> **TIP:** The list is ordered alphabetically.

 - **ADD_CLUSTER_DISABLED** – is used to enable or disable adding a cluster.
 If the function is enabled, you can only access your cluster in the BTP cockpit by adding it through the KUBECONFIG_ID feature.
 Link to the cockpit is configured under cockpitUrl.